alok806/utilities/README.md

 # Ansible Playbooks

-General scratchpad for ansible playbooks for doing various tasks.
+General scratchpad for ansible playbooks and other scripts for doing various tasks.